Ashish-kumar2020/100DaysOfFrontend/Readme.md

 ## Day 4: Object and array destructring properties

 ## Day 5: Stated learning React

-            1- create a basic page using html and smae with javascript
+            1- created a basic page using html and smae with javascript 2- Created a basic page using react without using JSX 3- Add react to the page using CDN link
+            4- create heading and div using React.createElement